canrager/thought_crawl/README.md

 # Discovering Forbidden Topics of a Language Model

-This is the accompanying codebase for the paper under peer review at COLM 2025.
+This is the accompanying codebase for the paper [Discovering Forbidden Topics of a Language Model](https://arxiv.org/abs/2505.17441).

 Mapping out sensitive topics of a language model.
 Reasoning models conduct an inner monologue (eg. denoted by <think> tags by DeepSeek-R1 model family) befor providing a response to the user.
 Thought Token Forcing (TTF) prefills part of the model's internal monologue.
 We use TTF to elicit forbidden topics.